(Updated February 2024)

 • Captains Program

 The WGAW Captains Program helps members stay informed and engaged and supports the Guild’s strategic agenda.
 Captains are involved in important matters related to collective bargaining, contract enforcement, organizing, and public policy.
-Captains act as liaisons between a team of members and the Guild and have a unique opportunity to discuss important issues with other Captains, elected leadership, and executive staff.
+Captains act as liaisons between a team of members and the Guild and have a unique opportunity to discuss important issues with other Captains, elected leadership, and Guild staff.
 Member Organizing provides staff support, education, and training to help Captains assume an active leadership role.

-In addition to official WGA communications, Captains are one of your best sources of information for Guild news and are particularly focused on the issues many members care about.
-These issues include free work and late pay, as well as industry trends that will impact writers moving forward.
+In addition to official WGA commIn addition to official WGA communications, Captains are one of your best sources of information for Guild news and are particularly focused on the issues many screenwriters care about, including free work and late pay, as well as industry trends that will impact writers moving forward.

 • Inclusion and Equity